-- 1. Our research group has great experience in conducting a systematic review with meta-analysis. - 2.
-This systematic review is the first to explore the efficacy of green tea or green tea extract in blood pressure among the overweight and obese populations - 3.
-Summarizing the evidence of randomized controlled trials to clarify the efficacy in blood pressure among overweight and obese adults will aid in making the dietary recommendation of green tea and improving clinical management of hypertension - 4.
-Small studies with high heterogeneity and varying quality may limit the quality of evidence for this systematic review.
+- Our research group has great experience in conducting a systematic review with meta-analysis. - This systematic review is the first to explore the efficacy of green tea or green tea extract in blood pressure among the overweight and obese populations. - Summarising the evidence of randomised controlled trials to clarify the efficacy in blood pressure among overweight and obese adults will aid in making the dietary recommendation of green tea and improving the clinical management of hypertension. - Small studies with high heterogeneity and varying quality may limit the quality of evidence for this systematic review.